 There is a requirement that the replacement property be of equal or greater value than the relinquished property.
 If adding a spouse to the deed, the value of the Exchanger’s percentage of ownership must be equal or greater than the net selling price of the relinquished property.
 Generally to make it feasible to add a spouse without creating a taxable event, the Exchanger’s replacement property must be at least twice as valuable as the relinquished property.
 Be sure to let the QI know immediately if you are asked to add another party to the deed.

-An exception to the same taxpayer requirement is a disregarded entity in which the underlying owner is the same one that sold the relinquished property.
+An exception to the same taxpayer requirement is a disregarded entity in which the underlying owner/sole member is the same one that sold the relinquished property.